zz1gg/sec_demo/README.md

 # secdemo

-This repository is dedicated to documenting the creation of small-scale security tools.
-It is intended solely for research and educational purposes.
-Please refrain from utilizing it for any other intentions, as the consequences will be borne by the user.
+This repository is designated for documenting the development of security tool demos, solely intended for research and educational purposes.
+Please refrain from utilizing them for any other purposes.
+Should individuals choose to employ these tools in unethical or unlawful contexts, they bear the responsibility for the consequences incurred.